 The Group monitors closely the developments in the Greek macroeconomic environment taking into account its direct and indirect exposure to sovereign risk (note 5).
-A major area of focus is the active management of NPEs, with the aim to substantially reduce their stock in accordance with the Bank's operational targets and taking advantage of the Group's internal infrastructure, the important legislative changes and the external partnerships that have taken or are expected to take place.
-On 5 October 2017, the Group announced that it has entered into a sale transaction for a non-performing unsecured consumer loan portfolio, which has been completed in November 2017 (note 14).
+A major area of focus is the active management of non-performing exposures at an accelerated pace, with the aim to substantially reduce their stock in accordance with the Bank's operational targets and taking advantage of the Group's internal infrastructure, the important legislative changes and the external partnerships that have taken or are expected to take place (note 14).

 The Group remains focused on the organic strengthening of its capital position by the further expansion of pre-provision income while maintaining its robust risk management practices, and by proceeding to additional initiatives associated with the restructuring, transformation or optimization of operations, in Greece and abroad, that will generate or release further capital and/or reduce risk weighted assets.
-The Group's Common Equity Tier 1 (CET1) ratio stood at 17.3 % at 30 September 2017 (note 6) and the net profit attributable to shareholders amounted to € 61 million for the period ended 30 September 2017.
+The Group's Common Equity Tier 1 (CET1) ratio stood at 17.4 % at 30 June 2017 (note 6) and the net profit attributable to shareholders amounted to € 76 million for the period ended 30 June 2017.